smsgateway24/wordpress/smssendver_one_phone/smssendver/readme.txt

 **********************************************************************************************************

-smssend.html - файл поле ввода номера телефона
+smssend.html - file Phone number input field
 --------------------------------------------------------------------------------
 What adjustments can be made to work